-In addition, applicants whose first language is not English are required to obtain a minimum overall IELTS score of 7.0 with 6.5 in each sub score, or a minimum overall score of 94 in the internet-based TOEFL test with 24 in listening, 24 in reading, 23 in speaking and 27 in writing, or an equivalent English language qualification.
+In addition, applicants whose first language is not English are required to obtain a minimum overall IELTS score of 6.5, or a minimum overall score of 94 in the internet-based TOEFL test with 24 in listening, 24 in reading, 23 in speaking and 27 in writing, or an equivalent English language qualification.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

 UK & EU Full Time for 2014/15 unless otherwise specified below

 UK & EU Part Time for 2014/15 unless otherwise specified below

 International Full Time for 2014/15 unless otherwise specified below

 International Part Time for 2014/15 unless otherwise specified below